unicef/adt-press/README.md

 - `output_dir`: Base directory to store outputs
 - `template_dir`: Directory containing HTML templates
 - `clear_cache`: Whether to clear the processing cache before the run
+- `render_strategy`: dynamic by default.
+Chooses which render strategy to employ.
+Two_column works best for novels and storybooks, Html works best for textbooks and Overlay works best for comic books.

 ## Output